bramzandbelt/irmass/README.md

 #> [3] /Users/bramzandbelt/surfdrive/projects/irmass/packrat/lib-R/x86_64-apple-darwin15.6.0/3.6.0
 ```

-Packrat takes care of dependencies.
+For a complete list of the packrat Packrat takes care of dependencies.

 Acknowledgment
 --------------